 Getting the basics right is also essential, such as eating and sleeping well, exercising regularly, managing stress, meditation, self care and problem solving (when possible).

-Below is a video from one of our 20Twenty coaches, mental toughness and performance coach Andy Mccann who has coached world class sports performers and military personnel.
+Below is a video from one of our 20Twenty team, mental toughness and performance coach Andy Mccann who has coached world class sports performers and military personnel.

 We’ve compiled a reading list on mental resilience and mindset suggested by some of our 20Twenty Team members to help you develop these skills further: